 Complex

 Regression testing can be complex and overwhelming because it requires developers to constantly monitor and analyze test results after each update to the codebase.
-To make this easier, the development team should break down the testing process into smaller, manageable parts, which can help improve efficiency.
+To make this easier, the development team should break down the testing process into smaller, manageable parts, focusing on test coverage for the highest-risk areas first.

 Regular maintenance